software-mansion/scarb/extensions/scarb-doc/tests/data/hello_world_no_features/src/hello_world-fib.md

 Calculate the nth Fibonacci number

 # Arguments
-* `n` - The index of the Fibonacci number to calculate
+* `n` - The index of the Fibonacci number to calculate This function is amazing :o.

 Fully qualified path: `hello_world::fib`